 Archeological projects at the Missions have occurred since the early 20th century, yet only in the last three decades have moved past investigating them as churches and religious sites.
 In the rancherías, complexes within Mission grounds that housed native families within apartment-style adobe residences and more traditional style tribal dwellings, obsidian and materials translocated prove that incorporated natives still had contact with their original tribes.
 Disks with symbols that seem to have served as game pieces are evidence of social cohesion between multiethnic groups—not to be confused with assimilation or ethnogenesis.
 Bodies buried with beads, which would be against the Catholic doctrines of the time, are found on the grounds and archival materials note returning bodies to tribes for native burials.

-Santa Clara archaeology students work with Panich at a mission site.
+Santa Clara archaeology students work with Panich at a mission-period site.